unoxdevs/brainman-website/README.md

 ## 🙏 Acknowledgments

 - Thanks to all contributors who have helped shape this project
-- Special thanks to the Svelte and TailwindCSS communities for their excellent documentation and tools
+- Special thanks to the Svelte and TailwindCSS communities